Why Doth The Sun Reorient Take – Hymn Lyric

 But that sore plight of ruined man Christ’s pity could not lightly scan: Nor let God’s building nobly wrought Ingloriously be brought to nought.

-This is the day of Thy dear birth, The bridal of the heaven and earth, When the Creator breathed on Thee The breath of pure humanity.
+This is the day of Thy birth, The bridal of the heaven and earth, When the Creator breathed on Thee The breath of pure humanity.

 Ah! glorious Maid, dost thou not guess What guerdon thy chaste soul shall bless, How by thy ripening pangs is bought An honour greater than all thought?